jbiason/blog/content/books/things-i-learnt/app-composition-stupid/index.md

 date = 2019-07-15

 [taxonomies]
-tags = ["en-au", "books", "things i learnt", "composition", "microservices"]
+tags = ["books", "things i learnt", "composition", "microservices"]
 +++

 Application composition may lead to microservices -- which is good -- but